bfix/dynamo/rt/book/README.md

 ## prison

-A **simple model for prison population** is described on pages 181-185:
+This is a **simple model for prison population** as described on pages 181-185; the model listing can be found on pages 211-213:

 <table>
 <tr>